ibm-cloud-docs/solution-tutorials/index-redesign.md

             </h3>
             <div class="solutionBoxDescription">
                 <div class="descriptionContainer">
-                    <p>Provision a SQL (relational) database service, create a table, and load a large data set (city information) into the database.
+                    <p>Provision a SQL relational database service, create a table, and load a large data set into the database.
 Deploy a web app to make use of that data and show how to access the cloud database.</p>
                 </div>
                 <div class="architectureDiagramContainer">
                     <img class="architectureDiagram" src = "images/solution5/Architecture.png" />